ibm-garage-cph/devops-plan/03-metrics/README.md

-# Introduction - metrics with sysdig
+# Introduction - metrics with Sysdig

 Here you will find the instructions for setting up the environment we are going to work with during the week.